zulamit/zwallet/docs/index.md

 5. Why is it not listed on the Zcash website?

-   It is pending review by the Zcash team.
+   The source code is pending review by the Zcash team.
    However, it has been reviewed by the Ycash team and is listed on the Ycash Foundation website.

 6. Does it collect data?

-   *No user data is collected at all*.
+   *Absolutely no user data is collected*.
 The wallet only connects to a `lightwalletd` server (by default the officially sponsored server) and CoinGecko for market prices.

 7. Can it connect to any lightwalletd?